 Learn more about analytics

 As more and more Australian companies begin to invest in analytics, professionals can meet the demand by earning a degree that fast-tracks their path to a rewarding and dynamic analytics career.
-UNSW Sydney Online’s Master of Analytics program enables busy professionals to earn a comprehensive advanced degree in only two years without compromising their career.
+UNSW Sydney Online’s Master of Analytics program enables busy professionals to earn a comprehensive advanced degree in as little as 2 years without compromising their career.
+Completion time dependent on individual study path, RPL, leave and course availability.
+Please speak to a Student Advisor for more information.
 Learn more about the program today and take the next step towards a rewarding career.